National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 • Talk to your neighbours or local delivery drivers.

-• They may have seen your cat and can also check their properties for you.
+• They may have seen your cat and should be able to check their properties for you.

 • If your cat is microchipped, contact their database company to tell them your pet is missing.